International marketing

 As far as possible, your content should blend seamlessly with your target market’s local context.
 This makes your content more relatable to your global audiences so they’ll be more likely to have a good user experience when engaging with it.
 The conversions and sales you seek will naturally follow.

-7. Track the performance of your content
+7. Track the Performance of Your Content

 You’ve polished up your content and released it into the wild.
 Now, use the KPIs you’ve defined earlier to gauge the impact of your marketing efforts.

-Tools such as GA4 can help you track key metrics for website-based content, including page views, the geographical locations of visitors, and goal conversion rates.
 On the other hand, if you post a video to YouTube, the platform can share insights on the number of views your video has gotten, watch time, average view duration, and more.
 And over on Instagram, you’ll be able to track data such as the number of likes, comments, shares, and saves your posts have received.

-If a piece of content is doing really well, analyze what made it shine so you can replicate this for future content.
-Likewise, if your content seems to have underperformed, review its possible shortcomings so you can avoid making the same mistakes next time.
 That said, some types of content (such as search-engine optimized ones) may take time to deliver results, so allow your content to gain sufficient audience exposure before you pronounce whether it is a success or a flop.

-As with any marketing strategy, a global content strategy will need regular adjustment and refinement to continue producing results.
 Keep an eye on how your content is doing in various markets across the world and be prepared to change your approach based on how things are working (or not working).
 For example, if a certain piece of content has gotten traction in one geographical market, you might want to localize it for another.

-Apart from updating your global content strategy based on the data gathered, don’t be afraid to experiment with new ideas to see if they appeal to customers.
 Keep a pulse on the content that peers in your industry have released, or even the content that businesses in other industries are putting out.
 They will give you fresh ideas and inspiration for new content that your target audiences may love.

-Get started with global content marketing with Weglot
+Get Started with Global Content Marketing with Weglot

-Global content marketing can be highly effective in attracting new customers to your business, but only if it’s done well.
 And as we’ve seen here, executing a comprehensive global content marketing strategy involves many stages of planning, content creation, and evaluation.

 You’ll first need to lay the foundation for success by establishing your target market segments in different geographical regions, conducting keyword research, and defining the KPIs of your content pieces.